law4percent/draw-polygons-for-computer-vision/README.md

 ## Overview

-The **Polygon Drawer** is an interactive web-based tool designed to help computer vision engineers and students easily annotate images or video frames by creating polygonal zones.
-These annotated zones are saved in a structured format that is easy to use in machine learning tasks such as object detection and image segmentation.
-The tool allows you to draw polygons, save them as zones, and download the data in a format ready for training computer vision models.
+This **Polygon Drawer** a web-based tool designed to help computer vision engineers and students label images or video frames by drawing polygons around specific areas.
+You can create these polygons, save them as "zones," and then download the data in a simple format that's easy to work with.
+It's a handy way to annotate images or video for projects.

 ## Live Server
 https://law4percent.github.io/draw-polygons-for-computer-vision/